-There are several things that should be considered when it comes to installing a swimming pool at your home.
+There are several things that should be considered when it comes to pool design and construction.
 Some factors to think about include the shape, the size, and the materials used in the construction of the pool.
 It’s also important to note various types of pools can be constructed using different methods, which means you essentially have no limit as to what type of swimming pool to build.

 The purpose of the pool should be a major guiding factor when choosing the right size for your family.
 Few people wake up one morning and decide to construct a pool just for the sake of having one.
 There must be a reason for you to have a pool installed at your home.
 As such, it would be appropriate to review the various purposes a swimming pool can serve for you and your family before deciding on the size.